-Get yourself a lighter and enough white candles to be able to burn them whenever you want and still always have some on hand.
-Even simple candles like Ikea tea lights in short mason jars will create awesome atmosphere.
-Try clustering them together.
+Get yourself a lighter and enough white candles to be able to burn them whenever you want, while still having more on hand.
+Even simple candles like Ikea tea lights placed in short mason jars, will create awesome atmosphere.
+Try clustering white candles together.

-Diffuse essential oils like Douglas fir, Siberian fir, cinnamon, cassia and wild orange to clean up stale air and make your home smell yummy.
+Diffuse pure essential oils to clean up stale air, and make your home smell yummy.
+Try Douglas fir, Siberian Fir, Cinnamon, Cassia, and Wild Orange.

-Gather attractive throws and blankets and stack them in a big basket for easy access.
+Gather cozy throws and blankets and stack them in a big basket for easy access.
 Make it easy to snuggle up and get warm!

-Keep a selection of teas and hot chocolate mixes and all the fixings including little cookies etc. along with mugs and saucers and a teapot nearby to make it fast and easy to get yourself something delicious and warm.
+Keep a selection of teas and hot chocolate mixes, along with sweeteners and little cookies, near mugs, saucers, and a teapot.
+Make it fast and easy to get something delicious and warm to sip on.

-If you’re lucky enough to have a fireplace it goes without saying you’ll want to have some comfy sofas and chairs clustered around it.
+If you’re lucky enough to have a fireplace or stove, it goes without saying that you’ll want to have a fire, with some comfy sofas and chairs placed near by.

 Place rugs on your floors to help cozy things up in the winter.
 Keep the rugs clean by having people take off their shoes when they come in your door.

-Keep a selection of warm socks and slippers in a basket for slipping on chilly feet.
+Keep a selection of warm socks and slippers in a basket, for slipping on chilly feet.
 Make them available to your guests.

-Use string lights to add atmosphere and warmth to rooms and windows.
+Use string lights to add cozy atmosphere and warmth to rooms and windows.

-Always be warm and welcoming when people come to your home.
-Invite them in and offer them a bowl of soup or a cup of tea etc. This is a super important part of creating hygge in your space.
+Always be friendly and welcoming when people come to your home.
+Invite them in and offer them something warm and delicious.
+This is an important part of creating hygge.

-Now you know how, happy hyggeing and let’s get through winter ya’ll!
+Now you know how, make your home hygge, and let's get through winter, y'all!